-Before you de-clutter, you need to prepare yourself for potential internal conflict.
-Your mind will most likely wage a battle.
+Before you begin your clutter-free project, prepare yourself for internal conflict.
+Your mind might wage a battle.
 “But, I paid way too much to let this go.”
 “I’ll lose the weight.”
 “But, my mother-in-law gave it to me.”
 Ignore the monkey-mind and forge ahead.

-Assess your belongings and their placement within your home.
-Ask: “Do I love you?
+Step 2.
+Assess the placement of your belongings.
+Ask each piece, “Do I love you?
 Do I use you?
 If I discovered you right now, would I buy you?”

 “Be a curator of your life.
 Cut things out until you’re left only with what you love, with what’s necessary, with what makes you happy.”